 On August 23, 2017, MIT terminated the Platform License due to the Debtors inability to continue to fulfill their obligations thereunder.
 On or about August 23, 2017, the landlord of the Debtors' premises provided notice of default and termination of the lease.
 The Debtors vacated the leased premises and returned possession to the landlord.
 The landlord set off the security deposit against amounts owed by the Debtors.
-To the best of the Debtors' knowledge, the leased premises remain vacant even though located in one of the most desirable and sought-after rental markets in the country, the biotechnology hub of Cambridge, Massachusetts.
-It is possible that the landlord may assert a claim in this case for damages resulting from the Debtors' breach of the lease.
+The Debtors are informed that the leased premises has been re-let to a new tenant.
+While the landlord has filed a general unsecured claim for more than \$1.5 million, the Debtors believe that the landlord's ultimate Allowed Claim, if any, will be substantially less than that amount.